Andrea/andrea.github.io/_posts/2014-09-30-Converting-a-small-game-from-Csharp- to-Fsharp-p2.markdown

 ### About Duality

 The engine, Duality, is a C# engine that follows some of the C# idioms.
-It is not in our inmediate plans to make a wrapper to make the engine more f# friendly, I find don't find it too hard to work with the two languages, however it might be because I am familiar with it enough to not feel much of the pain.
+It is not in our immediate plans to make a wrapper to make the engine more f# friendly, I find don't find it too hard to work with the two languages, however it might be because I am familiar with it enough to not feel much of the pain.

 These are bits of code we will se over and over